MaxVerheyen/jekyll-theme-chirpy/.container/_posts/2020-07-10-setting-up-virtual-hosts-in-mamp.md

 ## Allow your computer to recognize your local domain

+A Hosts file is a file that almost all computers and operating systems can use to map a connection between an IP address and domain names.

 Open up a terminal and open the `/etc/hosts` file with an editor you feel comfortable using.
 You have to open the file with administrator rights to be able to edit it (make sure to include `sudo` and enter your admin password when asked).

 `sudo nano /etc/hosts` Opens the file with Nano inside the terminal.

-`sudo pico /etc/hosts` Opens the file with Pano inside the terminal.
+`sudo pico /etc/hosts` Opens the file with Pico inside the terminal.

-`sudo code /etc/hosts` Opens the file with Visual Studio Code.
+`sudo code /etc/hosts` Opens the file with Visual Studio Code (requires Shell Command : Install 'code' in PATH).

 Make sure the file contains: